-(3) Represents the number of stock options granted to each named executive officer as a component of such officer's long-term incentive compensation.
+(4) Represents the number of stock options granted to each named executive officer as a component of such officer's long-term incentive compensation.
 The exercise price of the stock options is equal to the closing price of our common stock on the date of grant.

-(4) Represents the aggregate grant date fair value of stock options and performance shares (at target) in accordance with ASC 718.
+(5) Represents the aggregate grant date fair value of performance shares (at target), restricted stock awards, and stock options in accordance with ASC 718.

-OUTSTANDING EQUITY AWARDS AT 2012 FISCAL YEAR-END
+OUTSTANDING EQUITY AWARDS AT 2013 FISCAL YEAR-END